Ebola (Ebola virus disease)

 Symptoms usually appear 8–10 days after exposure, with a range of 2–21 days.

-If EVD is suspected based on the person’s symptoms and exposure to Ebola virus, such as having close contact with an Ebola-infected person, he or she should be isolated (separated from other people) immediately and the local health department should be notified.
-Special laboratory tests of the blood are needed to confirm the diagnosis of EVD.
+If Ebola is suspected, based on a person’s symptoms and exposure to an Ebola virus (such as having close contact with an Ebola-infected person), he or she should be isolated (separated from other people) immediately and the local health department should be notified.
+Special laboratory tests of the blood are needed to confirm the diagnosis of Ebola.

-Two treatments have been approved by the U.S. Food and Drug Administration (FDA) to treat Ebola virus disease caused by one strain of the Ebola virus (species Zaire ebolavirus), in adults and children.
+Two treatments have been approved by the U.S. Food and Drug Administration (FDA) to treat Ebola virus disease caused by Orthoebolavirus zairense in adults and children.
 The first drug, approved in October 2020, Inmazeb™, is a combination of three monoclonal antibodies.
 The second drug, Ebanga™, is a single monoclonal antibody and was approved in December 2020.
-Monoclonal antibodies are proteins produced in a laboratory or other manufacturing facility that act like natural antibodies to stop a germ such as a virus from multiplying after it has infected a person.
-These particular monoclonal antibodies bind to part of the Ebola virus’s surface to prevent the virus from entering a person’s cells.
+Monoclonal antibodies are proteins produced in a laboratory or other manufacturing facility that act like natural antibodies to stop a germ, such as a virus, from multiplying after it has infected a person.
+These particular antibodies bind to part of the Ebola virus’s surface to prevent the virus from entering a person’s cells.

-There is no FDA-authorized treatment for the three other strains of the Ebola virus that cause disease in people.
+There is no FDA-authorized treatment for the three other viruses that can cause Ebola disease in people.

-There are several steps to take to prevent EVD when living in or traveling to an area with EVD:
+There are several steps to take to prevent Ebola disease when living in or traveling to an area where the viruses that cause Ebola disease exist:

-• Wash hands often with soap and water or an alcohol-based hand sanitizer.
+• Wash hands often with soap and water or use an alcohol-based hand sanitizer if soap and water are not available.

 • Avoid contact with other people’s blood or body fluids.